jjatria/mvp.kablamo.org/page/about/index.markdown

 try to remove unnecessary words.

-In order to keep things short and to the point I've also chosen to be opinionated and intentionally left out some dicussions and edge cases that were uncommon or not essential.
+In order to keep things short and to the point I've also chosen to be opinionated and intentionally left out some discussions and edge cases that were uncommon or not essential.
 Instead I've tried to link to more information.

 #### Motivation